emilypx/appfair.github.io/index.md

 In order for an organization's `/APP-ORG/App` project to be visible in the **App Fair.app** catalog, it must be a public organization with at least one public member.
 The organization must have a repository (or redirection) named "App" (literally), which must be a fork of the [appfair/App](https://github.com/appfair/App) repository.
 In addition, the repository must have issues & discussions enabled, and also must be public & un-archived.
-Finally, the `APP-ORG` organization's public contact must be a valid e-mail address ending in ".edu".
+Finally, the `APP-ORG` organization's public contact must be a valid e-mail address ending in ".edu" or ".ac.uk".

 ### Licensing